Efficient and Compact Representations of Some Non-Canonical Prefix-Free Codes: Efficient Codes for Wavelet Matrices

-\begin{theorem} Suppose we are given an optimal prefix code in which the codewords' lengths are non-decreasing when they are arranged such that their reverses are in lexicographic order.
-Let $L$ be the maximum codeword length, so that it is at most a constant times the size of the machine word.
-Then we can store such a code in $\Oh{\sigma \log L + 2^{\epsilon L}}$ bits --- possibly after swapping characters' codewords of the same length --- where $\epsilon$ is any positive constant, such that we can encode and decode any character in constant time. \end{theorem}
+\begin{theorem} Consider an optimal prefix-free code in which all the codewords of length $\ell$ come before the prefixes of length $\ell$ of longer codewords in the lexicographic order of the reversed binary strings.
+We can store such a code in $\Oh{\sigma \log L + 2^{\epsilon L}}$ bits --- possibly after swapping symbols' codewords of the same length --- where $\sigma$ is the alphabet size, $L$ is the maximum codeword length, and $\epsilon>0$ is any positive constant, so that we can encode and decode any codeword in constant time.
+The result assumes a $w$-bit RAM computation model with $L=\Oh{w}$. \end{theorem}